microsoft/azure-health-data-services-toolkit/samples/SimpleExternalApiCustomOperation/README.md

 ## Concepts

-This sample provides way to configure the custom operation (CO) in the pipeline.
+This sample provides a way to configure the custom operation (CO) in the pipeline.
 You will implement the request and response with the use of Pipeline.

 To implement how requests and responses work, there are two applications:
 1. SimpleCustomOperation: We are adding the simple inputs baseURL, method and path.